 Registered members should write the selection numbers on the front of each piece as indicated below or from the Concert Order document that you will also receive.
 The reason for this is that after the first rehearsal the music will very likely not be worked on in any particular order in order to apportion rehearsal time as evenly as possible.
 Numbering the selections will make it easier to quickly find what you need during the rehearsal.
 If we happen to run out of music packets more music will be ordered and it should arrive within a week to ten days.

 Full sample recordings of all of the songs on our concert program are available on this website under "Songs We're Singing" and on a sample music CD that will be provided once you have registered.
 The following is a listing of the songs in concert order of the choir selections.

 All selections will be directed by the Resident Director Lee Irwin Culbreth or the Assistant Director George Boyd

-Concert attire for Spring season is black trousers (pants) with black belt, black socks (black hose) and black shoes.
-The top should be a buttoned shirt (blouse) with a collar and long or short sleeves.
-The shirt should be a solid jewel tone color (no checks, stripes or patterns).
+Concert attire for Spring season is black trousers (pants) with length that touches top of shoes.
+Black belt, black socks (black hose) and black shoes.
+The top should be a business dress shirt for men and a blouse with sleeves for women.
+No polo shirts or T-shirts.
+The shirt should be a solid jewel tone color (no patterns, embossing, stripes, patterns or other ornamentations).
 Below is a sample of the preferred jewel tone colors.

 Lee Irwin Culbreth